y-yildirim/image-processing-tool/README.md

 # Image Processing Tool: A Comprehensive Command-Line Application

-This report provides an overview and detailed explanation of the final version of the Image Processing Tool, designed as a command-line application.
+This report provides an overview and detailed explanation of the Image Processing Tool, designed as a command-line application.
 The tool implements several essential image processing functionalities, including image compression, noise reduction, edge detection, contrast correction, segmentation, thresholding, morphological operations, and image repair.

 ## Table of Contents
 1. [Introduction](#introduction)